HolmesProcessing/Holmes-Documentation/rst/services/writing_a_service/implementation-golang-docker.rst

             Config.Copyright = string(data)
         }

-Obviously we now need a main function that reads the config file and hands it to the *mapconfig* function:
+Obviously a main function is required which reads the config file and hands it to the *fetch_config* function:

 .. code-block:: go